Astronomers detect first-of-its-kind exoplanet around dead star.

 For the first time, an intact, giant exoplanet has been discovered orbiting close to a white dwarf star.
 This discovery shows that it is possible for Jupiter-sized planets to survive their star’s demise and settle into close orbits around the remaining stellar ember, near the habitable zone.
 This foretells one possible future for our own Solar System when the Sun ages into a white dwarf.

-Astronomers have used the international Gemini Observatory, a Program of NSF’s NOIRLab, and other telescopes around the globe and in space to find and characterize a giant planet, less than 13.8 times as massive as Jupiter , orbiting a white dwarf star .
+Astronomers have used the international Gemini Observatory, operated by NSF’s NOIRLab, and other telescopes around the globe and in space to find and characterize a giant planet, less than 13.8 times as massive as Jupiter , orbiting a white dwarf star .
 The research is published in the journal Nature.

 This is the first example of an intact giant planet orbiting close to a white dwarf star — in this case a particularly cool and dim stellar ember known as WD 1856+534.
 “The discovery came as something of a surprise,” according to lead author Andrew Vanderburg, assistant professor at the University of Wisconsin-Madison.
 “A previous example of a similar system, where an object was seen to pass in front of a white dwarf, showed only a debris field from a disintegrating asteroid.”